evanvolgas/reflectedintelligence/_posts/2025-05-10-optimizing-memory-and-reflection-practical-implementations-for-ai-agents.md

 ### The Rise of Memory-Augmented Models

-Recent research has focused on integrating cognitive psychology principles into AI systems, particularly working memory frameworks.
+Recent research has focused on integrating cognitive psychology principles into AI systems, particularly working memory frameworks[^1].
 Several significant advancements have emerged:

 #### Centralized Memory Hubs